will/crystal-pg/README.md

 ## Requirements

 Crystal-pg is [tested on](https://travis-ci.org/will/crystal-pg) Postgres versions 9.2 through 9.6.
-Since it uses protocal version 3, older versions probably also work but are not guaranteed.
+Since it uses protocol version 3, older versions probably also work but are not guaranteed.

 ## Supported Datatypes